LokSrc/servicemanual-csharp/README.md

     Dapper

 # Security concerns
-Application is currently vulnerable to SQLInjections and user is not authenticated and/or restricted in any way.
+User is not authenticated and/or restricted in any way.

+Application is protected against SQLInjection by using DynamicParameters (Dapper).